hackforla/peopledepot/docs/architecture/technical-details-of-permission-for-user-fields.md

 - user row: a user row refers to a row being updated.
 Row is redundant but included to help distinguish between row and field level security.
-- team mate: a user assigned through UserPermissions to the same project as another user
+- team mate: a user assigned through UserPermission to the same project as another user
-- any project member: a user assigned to a project through UserPermissions
+- any project member: a user assigned to a project through UserPermission
 - API end points / data operations
     - get / read
     - patch / update